Seiko-Kai Shito-Ryu Karate-Do Australia

 story line.

-The first night Colin Shihan (as he is now
+The first night Colin walked through the

-Karate Dojo (training hall) he was hooked,
+door of the Karate Dojo (training hall) he

-often training 4 nights a week and
+was hooked, often training 4 nights a week

-whenever else possible.
+and whenever else possible.

 There were no kids classes in those days,